-How our audit addressed the key audit matters
+How our audit addressed the key audit matter

-Impairment assessment on trade and loan receivables
+Impairment assessment of trade and loan receivables

-Refer to Note 20 to the consolidated financial statements.
+Refer to note 19 to the consolidated financial statements

-The Group has trade receivables and loan receivables of approximately RMB4,756,000 and RMB296,777,000, respectively.
+The Group has trade receivables and loan receivables of approximately RMB3,356,000 and RMB316,669,000, respectively.
+During the year ended 31 December 2017, an impairment of loan receivables RMB3,328,000 was recognised in the consolidated statement of profit or loss and other comprehensive income.
 Management judgement is required in assessing and determining the recoverability of trade and loan receivables and adequacy of allowance made.

-The judgement mainly includes estimating and evaluating expected future receipts from customers based on past payment trend, age of the debtors, knowledge of the customers' businesses and financial condition.
+The judgement mainly includes estimating and evaluating expect future receipts from customers based on past payment trend, age of the debtors, knowledge of the customers' business and financial condition.
 Our procedures in relation to management's impairment assessment on trade and loan receivables included:

-- Discussing the Group's procedures on credit limits and credit periods given to customers with the management; - Evaluating the management's impairment assessment of trade receivables; - Assessing, validating and discussing with the management and evaluating their assessment on the recoverability of the outstanding debts and the adequacy of allowance made based on the trade and loan receivables ageing analysis, collections subsequent to the end of the reporting period, past collection history and trend analysis and knowledge of the businesses, with focus on long outstanding debts and debts which are past due but not impaired; and - Checking on a sample basis, the accuracy and relevance of information included in the impairment assessment of trade and loan receivables.
+- Discussing the Group's procedures on credit limits and credit periods given to customers with the management; - Evaluating the management's impairment assessment of trade and loan receivables; - Assessing, validating and discussing with the management and evaluating their assessment on the recoverability of the outstanding debts and the adequacy of allowance made based on the trade and loan receivables ageing analysis, collections subsequent to the end of the reporting period, past collection history and trend analysis and knowledge of the businesses, with focus on long outstanding debts and debts which are past due but not impaired; and - Checking on a sample basis, the accuracy and relevance of information included in the impairment assessment of trade and loan receivables.